shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

         - rebuild and create containers with `docker-compose up -d --build`
         - import dumped data into new database server by running `docker-compose exec postgres psql -f /var/lib/postgresql/data/<database_name>.backup <database_name>` (this needs to be done for each database dumped from first step)
+        - if everything works well you may remove backuped data `rm -r var/postgres-data/pgdata.old`
     - for native installation we recommend to upgrade to version 11 first and then to version 12
         - to prevent unexpected behavior do not try this in production environment before previous testing
         - you should follow official instructions with using [pg_upgrade](https://www.postgresql.org/docs/12/pgupgrade.html) or [pg_dumpall](https://www.postgresql.org/docs/12/app-pg-dumpall.html)